Route-Servers

 LU-CIX route-servers

-Thanks to the LU-CIX route-servers you can replace all or a subset of your BGP sessions with one session towards each route-server.
-This facilitates the implementation of peering arrangements, and lowers the barrier of entry for new participants on the peering platform.
+Thanks to the LU-CIX route-servers you can reduce the number of BGP sessions you need to maintain on LU-CIX.
+When peering with the route-servers you will by default receive all the routes from all members peering, with open policies, on the route-server.
+This facilitates the implementation of peering arrangements and lowers the bar for new members of the peering platform.

 Disabling first AS check